SarahGilman/GettingAndCleaningData-Project/README.md

 - An identifier of the subject who carried out the experiment.
 - Its activity label.
 - Average values for all 68 measurements for triaxial acceleration and gyroscope measures.

-The dataset includes the following files:

-- 'README.md'

-- 'CodeBook.md': Shows information about the variables used on the feature vector.

-- 'features.txt': List of all features.

-- 'activity_summary.txt': Average values for all means and standard deviations measured.

-- 'run_analysis.R': Script to convert raw data into summary.

-# R Script Details
-(1) Read & merges the training and the test sets to create one data set: Script uses rbind to combine subject and activity label vectors.
-Activity data are processed row by row to accomodate extra whitespaces and select only a subset of fields.

-(2) Extracts only the measurements on the mean and standard deviation for each measurement: Script uses grep command on feature names to identify desired fields - those ending with mean() or std().

-(3) Uses descriptive activity names to name the activities in the data set: Script replaces text for activities descriptions instead of numeric activity codes.

-(4) Appropriately labels the data set with descriptive variable names: Script uses feature names from the original data as column names.

-(5) Creates a second, independent tidy data set with the average of each variable for each activity and each subject: Script uses pipeline of group_by and summarize_each to find mean values for each variable over subject and activity

 # Original Study Information: